Bautistao2/EDA-and-Predictor-for-Probability-of-Worker-termination-/README.md

 ## 1. Data cleaning and feature engineering:

-Fix the Day Of Birth dates of the original %m/%d/%y format, which Pandas might not convert correctly.
+- Fix the Day Of Birth dates of the original %m/%d/%y format, which Pandas might not convert correctly.
-Remove the extra white spaces and bring the Employee_Name and ManagerName columns to the same format.
+- Remove the extra white spaces and bring the Employee_Name and ManagerName columns to the same format.
-Remove extra white spaces in the Department column and transform the values of the TermReason and HispanicLatino columns to lowercase.
+- Remove extra white spaces in the Department column and transform the values of the TermReason and - - - HispanicLatino columns to lowercase.
-Divide the employees into active and left (terminated).
+- Divide the employees into active and left (terminated).
-Add employee age and length of service (the number of years an employee has been working for the company).
+- Add employee age and length of service (the number of years an employee has been working for the company).
-Missing values in the DateofTermination column mean that 207 persons are still employed Select most important columns to make the model prediction Apply get dummies to the categorical columns selected Termd is the target vector to the prediction model Made a balanced dataset by using SMOTE technique.
+- Missing values in the DateofTermination column mean that 207 persons are still employed
+- Select most important columns to make the model prediction
+- Apply get dummies to the categorical columns selected
+- Termd is the target vector to the prediction model
+- Made a balanced dataset by using SMOTE technique.
-Column scaling was done
+- Columns scaling was done

 ## 2. Exploratory Data Analysis:

-solving the following questions
+**Solving the following questions**

 ### Which department suffers the most from absences?